groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/01_Variables.md

 ---
 title:	Declaring Variables
-status:	in-progress
+status:	draft
 description:	Let's look at how you declare a variable and what it is you're actually declaring.
 ...

-Variables are (perhaps unsurprisingly), items that can change.
-Essentially it is a "box" that can hold a value.
 Groovy provides a few ways to create a variable but the best one to start with is to use the `def` keyword.
 In the example below I define (`def`) a new variable named `score` that can be used to hold a value later in my program:

 ```groovy
 def score